Soccer-Man City go top after win over Villa

-MANCHESTER, England, Jan 20 (Reuters) - Manchester City moved top of the Premier League, temporarily at least, after a brilliant 2-0 win over Aston Villa in a pulsating game at the Etihad Stadium on Wednesday.
+MANCHESTER, England, Jan 20 (Reuters) - Manchester City moved top of the Premier League, temporarily at least, after a 2-0 win over Aston Villa in a pulsating game at the Etihad Stadium on Wednesday in which Villa boss Dean Smith saw redover the hosts' opener.

 City moved to 38 points, above Leicester City on goal difference, with Manchester United on 37 points but playing at Fulham later on Wednesday.

-After both sides had created plenty of openings, Bernardo Silva put City ahead in the 79th minute with a brilliant left-footed finish after Rodri had robbed Villa defender Tyrone Mings.
+After both sides had created plenty of openings and Joao Cancelo struck the bar for City, Bernardo Silva provided the breakthrough in the 79th minute with a brilliant left-footed finish after Rodri had robbed Villa defender Tyrone Mings.

-Rodri had come back into play from an offside position and Villa manager Dean Smith was given a red card for his protests at the referee.
+Rodri had come back into play from an offside position before taking the ball off Mings and Villa manager Smith was given a red card for his protests at the referee.

+"It was a farcical decision.
+I've not seen a goal like that given.
+It needs to be looked at.
+I don't think anyone in this stadium thought it was a goal," said Smith.

-Ilkay Gundogan made sure of the three points with a 90th-minute penalty after the ball struck Matty Cash's arm in the box.
+Ilkay Gundogan made sure of the three points with a 90th-minute penalty after a header from Gabriel Jesus struck Matty Cash's arm in the box.

+City have now won nine straight games in all competitions as part of an unbeaten run stretching back 16 games.

+Villa, who are 11th, had defended well and played enterprising football on the break in what was their first league game since New Years Day after a COVID-19 outbreak at the club.

 (Reporting by Simon Evans Editing by Toby Davis)